All Episodes

 No airplanes.

-We're gonna remodel and what's happening at your house.
+We're going to remodel and be like, what's happening at your house?

 Rebuild every home and everything's free.